-Family and Community Family and community engagement is a strength at SMHS.
-Parents and the Engagement: Summarize the family and community are involved in the operation of school as well as extra-curricular community engagement trends and patterns events.
-Multiple school wide events are held each year for parents that are well observed by the team while completing this s attended.
-Parent and community support of performances, games, etc is ve section of the report.
-What are the high.
-Strengths include the welcoming environment, structures for important trends and patterns that will communication, building the capacity for engagement, and the support the identification of student, communication of academic expectations.
-The teacher, and leader needs? -
+Family and community engagement is a strength at SMHS.
+Parents and the community are involved in the operation of school as well as extra-curricular events.
+Multiple school wide events are held each year for parents that are well attended.
+Parent and community support of performances, games, etc is very high.
+Strengths include the welcoming environment, structures for communication, building the capacity for engagement, and the communication of academic expectations.